 We have to consider how our goals might be rooted in fears of being voted off the island because we’re not attractive enough, funny enough, cool enough, blahbidy, blibbidy, bloobidy.

-Scribble down or noodle on these statements:
+Scribble down 10-20 thoughts on these statements:

 - I want to be perceived as…